-- The ILI consultation rate has been fairly stable over the past 8 weeks, and above the expected range for the past five weeks.
+- The ILI consultation rate increased after having been stable over the previous four weeks.

 FluWatch is Canada's national surveillance system that monitors the spread of flu and flu-like illnesses on an on-going basis.
 FluWatch reports, posted every Friday, contain specific information for health professionals on flu viruses circulating in Canada.

 The FluWatch program consists of a network of labs, hospitals, doctor's offices and provincial and territorial ministries of health.
 Program objectives include to:

 - Detect flu outbreaks across the country as early as possible